Congregationalism: Origins

-In the early 1600s, a Separatist congregation in Scrooby was founded through the efforts of John Smyth (who later rejected infant baptism and became a founder of the Baptist movement).
+In the early 1600s, a Separatist congregation in Scrooby in Nottinghamshire (the Scrooby Congregation) was formed through the efforts of the Puritan cleric John Smyth (who later rejected infant baptism and initiated the Baptist tradition).
 John Robinson was the congregation's pastor and William Brewster was an elder.
 In 1607, the congregation moved to Holland fleeing persecution.
 In 1620, the group (known in history as the Pilgrims) sailed to North America on the Mayflower, establishing the Plymouth Colony and bringing the Congregational tradition to America.

 In 1639 William Wroth, then Rector of the parish church at Llanvaches in Monmouthshire, established the first Independent Church in Wales "according to the New England pattern", i.e. Congregational.
 The Tabernacle United Reformed Church at Llanvaches survives to this day.

 During the English Civil War, those who supported the Parliamentary cause were invited by Parliament to discuss religious matters.
 The Westminster Confession of Faith (1646) was officially claimed to be the statement of faith for both the Church of England (Anglican/Episcopal) and Church of Scotland (Presbyterian), which was politically expedient for those in the Presbyterian dominated English Parliament who approved of the Solemn League and Covenant (1643).